Aggregation of Published Non-Uniform Axial Power Data for Phase II of the OECD/NEA AI/ML Critical Heat Flux Benchmark: Data Collection and Organization

 \subsection{Data Source and Characteristics}

-The primary source of the experimental data collected comes from the KAERI technical report~\cite{park2000}.
+The primary source of the experimental data collected comes from the Korea Atomic Energy Research Institute (KAERI) technical report~\cite{park2000}.
 The report investigates how axial heat flux distribution affects the occurrence of CHF in boiling systems.
 The study includes an extensive set of experimental CHF measurements under both uniform and non-uniform heating conditions, providing valuable data for understanding and modeling CHF behavior in nuclear thermal-hydraulic systems.

-Overall, $1539$ CHF test cases were collected/digitized from~\cite{park2000}, comprising $651$ uniform‐heating measurements and $888$ non-uniform heating cases, summarized in Table~\ref{tab:1}.
-The experimental setups used water coolant in round tubes with internal diameter of $5.44$ -- $28.3$~mm and heated lengths of $0.061$ -- $7.0$~m.
+Overall, $1539$ CHF test cases were collected/digitized from~\cite{park2000}, comprising $651$ uniform heating measurements and $888$ non-uniform heating cases, summarized in Table~\ref{tab:1}.
+The experimental setups used water coolant in vertical round tubes with internal diameter of $5.44$ -- $28.3$~mm and heated lengths of $0.061$ -- $7.0$~m.

 The non-uniform subset encompasses a variety of axial heat flux profiles.
 Representative examples of digitized profiles, adapted from one of the original sources~\cite{swenson1963}, are shown in Fig.\ref{fig:1}.
 These profiles can generally be classified as ``spike'', ``middle-peaked'', or shifted toward the ``inlet'' or ``outlet''.